 I’m just glad the weather will be nice unlike it was last weekend.
 It was rainy and felt more like February instead of the middle of May.
 Aside from the baseball game we’ve also got plans for a hike, hopefully a bike ride, getting my vegetable garden started and of course some grilling and enjoying it out on the deck.

 As far as our menu for Memorial Day I don’t have much planned.
-I suspect my husband will want a burger and for myself I’m either thinking grilled salmon or my go-to Greek Lemon Chicken Skewers.
-Either one and the burger will go great with the Berry, Chickpea, Feta Salad with Honey Balsamic Vinaigrette on the side.
+I suspect my husband will want to have Grilled Burgers and for myself I’m either thinking this Marinated Grilled Salmon or my go-to Greek Lemon Chicken Skewers.
+All of them will go great with the Berry, Chickpea, Feta Salad with Honey Balsamic Vinaigrette on the side.

 This salad has all of my favorite elements in it.
 Sweet, salty and crunchy.
 The sweet is from the strawberries and blueberries and a touch of it in the vinaigrette as well.
 The salty is of course the feta, which is one of my favorite cheeses to add to salad (goat cheese is the runner up).